 When ‘The Sound and the Fury‘ was initially published in 1929, neither critics nor readers were impressed, probably as a result of how challenging the stream-of-consciousness style was.
 The American publisher Cape & Smith published ‘The Sound and the Fury’ on October 7, 1929, with the first edition of 1,789 copies.
 It did not sell well because many competent readers were turned off by the novel’s challenging first portion.

-‘The Sound and the Fury’, which many now regard to be Faulkner’s greatest work, gained popularity as Faulkner’s fame did, though.
+The story of ‘The Sound and the Fury,’ which many now regard to be Faulkner’s greatest work, gained popularity as Faulkner’s fame did, though.
 ‘The Sound and the Fury’ was ranked as the sixth-greatest English-language novel of all time by the Modern Library in 1998.

 The Style and Philosophy of William Faulkner